 Originally, the Rustic Pathways travel experiences drew me to them because of their mission to expose students in the United States to a myriad of diverse cultures and lifestyles, as well as the virtue of community volunteer service.
 Ultimately, my passion for Latin American service trips sparked my initiative in traveling with the Rustic Pathways team to the Dominican Republic in the summer of 2019.
 The cultural immersion of the Dominican Republic trip was an aspect that the foundation capitalized on in its advertisement of the Mountain Air Service Trip in the La Vega province mountains.
 The opportunity to combine my passions of community service and immersion in Latin American cultures was a quality that the Rustic Pathways programs preserve well.

-Why did the Mountain Air Service program in the DR appeal to you?
+Why did the Mountain Air Service program in the Dominican Republic appeal to you?

 The program appealed to me because of its involvement of the community in the service project, which consisted of working alongside community members to place a pipe transporting water to the villagers’ homes in the mountains of Jarabacoa.
 Since I knew that I would be using my Spanish to assist in the placement of an irrigation feature with Dominican community members, that feature of Mountain Air appealed to me greatly.
 Besides, the experience of traveling to a Latin American country and the appeal of Latin American cultural immersion presented an incredible opportunity to grow and learn not solely as a community volunteer, but as a cultural connoisseur.

-Tell us about your time in the DR and the service project you participated in.
+Tell us about your time in the Dominican Republic and the service project you participated in.

-What about your time in the DR inspired you to continue to help the community after your time there?
+What about your time in the Dominican Republic inspired you to continue to help the community after your time there?
 Was there a particular moment or meeting someone?